 Oxford has also seen some of the best returns in the country for property investors in recent years.
 This Oxford Mail report says house prices here have risen 308% over 20 years.
 But Hometrack says prices have only risen 0.5% over the last year, so now could be the time to find a bargain buy-to-let!

 Rental Demand in Oxford

-Looking at the all-important student lettings market now, this report says that there is an impending shortage of housing for Oxford students.
+Looking at the all-important student lettings market now, this report says there is an impending housing shortage for Oxford students.
 This is because the universities are increasing student numbers fast but not building enough new accommodation.
 Again, all good news for property investors.

-While there’s a huge demand for shared housing or rooms in HMOs Oxford City Council does have some restrictions to bear in mind.
+While there’s a huge demand for shared housing or rooms in HMOs Oxford City Council has some restrictions to bear.
 You’ll need to apply for planning permission (an article 4 direction) to convert a single-family house into an HMO.